Four Main Reasons for Cesarean

 Malpresentation (Baby in Wrong Position or Breech)

 There are many things that can be done to ensure baby is in a good position prior to labor starting and to get baby in a good position during labor.
-Things like getting on your hands and knees, squatting, not laboring on your back, and being mobile help significantly.
-Your doula should have a rebozo that can work magic on a baby’s position.
+Things like getting on their hands and knees, squatting, not laboring on the back, and being mobile help significantly.
+If you have a rebozo you can teach your clients how to use this and also work magic on a baby’s position when you are supporting them in labor.
 In 2018, ACOG released Committee Opinion 745 on breech presentation (attached below) and it states:

 “There is a trend in the United States to perform Cesarean delivery for term singleton fetuses in a breech presentation.
 The number of practitioners with the skills and experience to perform vaginal breech delivery has decreased.
 The decision regarding the mode of delivery should consider patient wishes and the experience of the healthcare provider.
 Obstetrician-gynecologists and other obstetric care providers should offer external cephalic version as an alternative to planned Cesarean for a woman who has a term singleton breech fetus, desires a planned vaginal delivery of a vertex-presenting fetus, and has no contraindications.
 External cephalic version should be attempted only in settings in which Cesarean delivery services are readily available.
 Planned vaginal delivery of a term singleton breech fetus may be reasonable under hospital-specific protocol guidelines for eligibility and labor management.
 If a vaginal breech delivery is planned, a detailed informed consent should be documented—including risks that perinatal or neonatal mortality or short-term serious neonatal morbidity may be higher than if a Cesarean delivery is planned.”
 (ACOG, 2018)